radiovisual/birdwatch/readme.md

 thus avoiding any request limits set by the Twitter API, and giving you more control over the data that is saved.
 **You can filter tweets by hashtags, or ignore retweets!**

 **Note:** This is a work in progress.
-If you find any bugs, or suggestions [please report them](https://github.com/radiovisual/birdwatch/issues).
+If you find any bugs, or have suggestions [please report them](https://github.com/radiovisual/birdwatch/issues).
 If you want to help, pull requests are always appreciated!

 ## Installation